Classic or Historic Vehicles may be registered through the club in compliance to the rules by the TfNSW (see section 6 of the Constitution)

 Registration of an Historic Vehicle through the club

-1. You must be a financial Member of the Club
+1. You must be a financial Member of the Club if your membership lapses then your vehicle(s) will unregistered.

 2. Club vehicle registration form